Maintenance, Alimony and Spousal Support

 If the parties are entering into a separation agreement, they have more flexibility to define the amount and duration of maintenance.
 Maintenance can also be secured by life insurance.
 If the non-monied spouse is in need of support for a certain period of time, life insurance can be used to guarantee those payments in the event of the death of the supporting spouse.

-Maintenance can be one of the most difficult financial and legal situations to deal with during the divorce process.
+Maintenance, alimony and spousal support are often the key issues during the divorce process.
 It not only affects your current lifestyle but also your future lifestyle.
 The difficulties in calculating maintenance can be frustrating to both parties.
 Whether we are seeking to minimize or maximixe an award of maintenance, the lawyers in our Matrimonial & Family Law group will bring their many years of experience to develop a strategy on how the matter should go forward.

 If you think you may require the assistance of McCarthy Fingar’s Matrimonial & Family Law group, please contact Kathleen Donelli by email (firstname.lastname@example.org) or phone (914-385-1010) or Dolores Gebhardt by email (email@example.com) or phone (914-385-1016).